IN THIS ARTICLE

-This list is not complete and there may be other drugs that can interact with nalbuphine.
-Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
+This list is not complete and other drugs may interact with nalbuphine.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

 Where can I get more information?

-Your pharmacist can provide more information about nalbuphine.
+Your doctor or pharmacist can provide more information about nalbuphine.